jenishborah/Lisp_Guide_Example/README.md

 2. Open your preferred text editor or IDE and navigate to the directory where you saved the tutorial files.

-3. Open the `first.lisp` file in your text editor or IDE.
+3. Open the `file.lisp` file in your text editor or IDE.

 4. Modify the Lisp code or experiment with different inputs if desired.